kwur/new-kwur-site/_posts/2008-09-09-fall-08-schedule.md

       </td>

       <td>
-        Letting your neurons rest&#8230;for a moment
+        Letting your neurons rest…for a moment
       </td>

       <td>